oseminck/cidre/scripts/readme.md

 Convert ePub e-books into XML-TEI using Pandoc and into TXT format, cleaning header and footer from the download source, image captions and footnotes

-The books must be stored in a folder named `corpus` in the same folder as this script.
+The books must be stored in a folder named `corpus` in the same folder as this script

 Requires to install pandoc from https://pandoc.org/installing.html